 Directed Technical Change, Environmental Sustainability, and Population Growth

-Abstract: Population growth has two potentially counteracting effects on pollution emission: (1) more people implies more production and thereby more emission, and (2) more people implies a larger research capacity which might reduce the production emission intensity, depending on the direction of research.
+Abstract: Population growth has two potentially counteracting effects on pollution emissions:(i) more people implies more production and thereby more emissions, and (ii) more people implies a larger research capacity which might reduce the emission intensity of production, depending on the direction of research.
 This paper investigates how to achieve a given climate goal in the presence of these two effects.
 A growth model featuring both directed technical change and population growth is developed.
-Consistent with empirical evidence, the model features simultaneous research in polluting and non-polluting technologies in the absence of severe policy interventions.
-In the empirically plausible case, population growth has a positive net effect on pollution emission even when research is directed only toward non-polluting technologies.
-Thus research subsidies alone are ineffectual environmental policy tools.
-Instead, the analysis highlights pollution taxes and population control policies as effective environmental policy tools.
+The model allows for simultaneous research in polluting and non-polluting technologies.
+Both analytical and numerical results indicate that population growth is a burden on the environment, even when all research efforts are directed toward non-polluting technologies.
+Thus research subsidies alone cannot ensure environmental sustainability.
+Instead, the analysis shows that environmental sustainability requires pollution taxes and/or population control policies.

 Testing R&D-Based Endogenous Growth Models